Cleveland's First Bat Mitzvah Ceremony

 The Hebrew calendar date was Adar 16.
 The Torah portion was Ki Tisa (Exodus 30:11-34:35).
 The young woman, then 12 years and six months old. was the oldest of Kaplan's four daughters — Judith Kaplan.

 Rabbi Mordecai Kaplan, who taught at the Jewish Theological Seminary until his retirement in 1963, wrote 27 bound volumes of diaries.
 In 2010 the JTS library digitized these diaries.
 They are now online.
+We made use of this virtual treasure to show below the entry he wrote in his diary about a week after the ceremony.

 Rabbi Kaplan never wrote a diary entry with the details of the Bat Mitzvah day.
 (Source: his biographer Professor Mel Scult in "Communings of the Spirit" Volume 1, p 159).
 His book includes some of Judith Kaplan Eisenstein's recollections of her Bat Mitzvah.